stifskere/basicmodbot/README.md

 >
 > 3. Bottom the page press COPY and paste your clipboard into a new tab in your browser.

-Now you invited the bot. to configure it, **further instructions will be provided in the html document**
+Now you invited the bot. to configure it, change parameters in the html document

+It is really easy to configure, just go through each tab in the HTML document and find the desired option

 ### Thanks for using my bot 🤖